porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox/checkbox.design.md

 ## Content

+The Checkbox can contain the following sub-components:

+- **Checkbox**
+XY

 - **Label**
+XY

-- Label every Checkbox
+Label every Checkbox
-- Use sentence-style capitalization
+Use sentence-style capitalization
-- Write the label so that it describes the selected state of the Checkbox.
+Write the label so that it describes the selected state of the Checkbox.
-- For a group of Checkboxes, use parallel phrasing and try to keep the length about the same for all labels.
+For a group of Checkboxes, use parallel phrasing and try to keep the length about the same for all labels.
-- Describe just the option with the label.
+Describe just the option with the label.
-- Keep labels brief so it's easy to refer to them in messages and documentation.
+Keep labels brief so it's easy to refer to them in messages and documentation.

 ---